spaghettifunk/anima/README.md

 ## Vulkan

-Make sure Vulkan is installed and that `glslc` is in the path as it is needed for the `build.rs` script.
+Make sure Vulkan is installed and that `glslc` is in the path as it is needed for the `mage` scripts.